dmitrorlov/splitr/README.md

 The app also includes a built-in update checker accessible from the menu: **Splitr → Check for Updates...**

-## Features

-- Automatically detects available L2TP VPN connections on your Mac
-- Network and host management
-- Sync routing configuration with active VPN connections
-- Reset routing rules when needed
-- Export/Import network host configurations as JSON for easy backup and sharing
-- Built-in update checker with GitHub integration
-- Clean UI with responsive design

 ## Requirements

 - macOS 11.0 (Big Sur) or later